-4) Find the RAID card, this is often the 5th card from the left and has a face plate that differs from all the other slots.
+- Find the RAID card, this is often the 5th card from the left and has a faceplate that differs from all the other slots.
 Once located, unplug the Serial Attached SCSI (SAS) cable and remove the card from the chassis.
 You will need to remove one #2 sized Phillips head screw that is holding it in place.
 The card should come straight out of the slot.

 NOTE: The BBU replacement should be performed when there is a lull in your recording schedule.

-Here's a PDF that will also detail the steps to replacing the BBU:
+Here's a PDF that will also detail the steps to replace the BBU: